AdobeDocs/commerce-php/src/pages/architecture/modules/dependencies.md

 ## Dependency types

-There are two types of Magento [module](https://glossary.magento.com/module) dependencies: hard and soft.
+There are two types of [module](https://glossary.magento.com/module) dependencies: hard and soft.

 ### Hard dependencies